fbetz-geo/DSWE/README.md

 ## Getting Dynamic Surface Water Extent for Landsat Collection 2 in Google Earth Engine
 This is an implementation of the dynamic surface water extraction algorithm for Landsat collection 2 basing upon the algorithm of Jones (2019).
-This work is inspired by by [Ben DeVries](https://github.com/bendv/eedswe/) who presented GEE code for the early version of DSWE and Landsat collection 1.
+This work is inspired by the code [Ben DeVries](https://github.com/bendv/eedswe/) who presented GEE code for the early version of DSWE and Landsat collection 1.
 The python code here is a new implementation of the updated USGS DSWE algorithm and Landsat collection 2 surface reflection.
 Currently only Landsat 8 and 9 are supported